IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 that the local protection path is SRLG disjoint with the primary path.

-It is worth noting that the list of SRLGs for a multi-layer IP link can be quite long.
+It is worth noting that the list of SRLGs for a multi-technology IP link can be quite long.
 Implementation-specific mechanisms can be implemented by the MDSC or by the O-PNC to summarize the SRLGs of an optical tunnel.
 These mechanisms are implementation-specific and have